KonradSch98/Ice_sheet_tracking/README.md

    works good so far.
 Some refinement could be made Thresholds calibrated with a video and not the correct footage
 3. Roid tracker:
-   simplest approach
+   offers 3 modes:
+   a.
+Manual Roid:
       user selects a roid, software detects elements and user selects the correct one user selects roid on a future roid, same procedure and the program calculates drift direction and speed
+   b. manual Line:
+      user selects a roid, user draws contour line, software detects corresp. real contour piece user selects roid on a future roid, same procedure and the program calculates drift direction and speed
+   c. semiautomaticLine:
+      same as above but on the second frame the program tries to identify the corresponding contour on automatically (not very robust so far due to matching sensible to transl./rot./scale) if not manual again
-4. Line tracker:
+5. Line tracker:
    kind of manuel statistical tracker useful if no little seperated ice floes are visible can thus track huge floes drifting through the FOV